emiliehwolf/100-days-of-code/log.md

 **Thoughts:** I like tackling these questions by first drawing on paper the kind of graphs and data tables I expect to have.
 Then I play around in R to manipulate the data and plot it.
 I still find myself forgetting function names and arguments, but as long as I have a rough idea of what steps to take, I can usually find the code on StackOverflow.

 **Link to latest commit:** [EDA_Wk4Assignment](https://github.com/emiliehwolf/EDA_Wk4Assignment/blob/0e052ba382393dc8c6122d1be85a41b90e174876/pm25analysis.R)

+### Day 11, Saturday, May 27, 2017, 7:00PM
+All i did today was go for an hour walk and listen to episode 12 of the Not So Standard Deviations